joycemuch/joycemuch/README.md

 - 👀 I’m interested in Python Programming
 - 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me via skype joycemuchema
+- 📫 How to reach me via skype:live:.cid.5bcc78e3d6e3b3ee

 <!---
 joycemuch/joycemuch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.